valeriewilson91/data115/README.md

 There are a huge number of different genres within the video game world; shooters, role-playing, platformers, fighting, etc. Are the same genres universally popular, or do different countries prefer different types of games?
 The purpose of my analysis is to assess how the popularity of a video game genre varies by region.

-# Data
+# Data Process

 The data comes from a web scrape of vgchartz.com and includes 16,598 video game sales.
 Only games with sales greater than 100,000 copies are included.
 I will be looking at the popularity of genres in five regions; North America, European Union, Japan, Other (remainder of the world), and Global.

 I have eliminated three columns from the original data (Platform, Year, Publisher) because they were not relevant to my research.

-I have kept eight variables from the original dataset:
+I have kept eight variables from the original dataset: Rank, Name, Genre, NA_Sales, EU_Sales, JP_Sales, Other_Sales, Global_Sales.

-Rank
-Name
-Genre
-NA_Sales
-EU_Sales
-JP_Sales
-Other_Sales
-Global_Sales

 My initial observation of the data is that the top selling games in Japan are heavily role-playing games while the top selling games in the US and EU are much more of a mix of all genre types.